lionsharecapital/lionshare-desktop/README.md

 For the API and other parts of the Lionshare herd, checkout our [Github page](https://github.com/lionsharecapital) or get in touch with us on [Twitter](https://twitter.com/getlionshare).

+_Special thanks to [Coinbase](http://coinbase.com/) for sponsoring the release of Lionshare as open source software.
+If you’re interested in building products to reinvent the future of finance, [get in touch](https://www.coinbase.com/careers)._

 ## Development

 Electron specific code, including application configuration and Webpack build files,